ibm-cloud-docs/cis/cis-cli-plugin.md

 {: #set-service-instances-options}

 `INSTANCE_NAME`
-:   The name of CIS service instance.
+:   The name of the CIS service instance.
 If it is presented, set the context instance to operate, if not, show the current context instance.

 `--unset`
 :   Unset context instance.